devture/matrix-corporal/docs/configuration.md

 	- `ListenAddress` - the network address to listen on.
 It's most likely a local one, as there's usually a reverse proxy (like nginx) capturing all traffic first and forwarding it here later on.
 If you're running this inside a container, use something like `0.0.0.0:41081`.

 	- `AuthorizationBearerToken` - a shared secret between `matrix-corporal` and your other remote system that will use its API.
 You can generate it with something like: `pwgen -s 128 1`

+	- `TimeoutMilliseconds` - how long (in milliseconds) HTTP requests are allowed to take before being timed out.

 - `PolicyProvider` - [policy provider](policy-providers.md) configuration.